angel0basa/tip_/README.md

 The following **additional** features are implemented:

+Option to enter number of people to split the bill between
 - [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough